Commsor Blog

 6-min read

-In this blog post, I’ll share the five principles of engagement that we embrace on my team at BigCommerce.
+In this blog post, I’ll share the five principles of engagement that we embrace at Commsor.
 These best practices will help you create an environment where members are giving and getting value from your brand and each other.

 What is community engagement?

 Community engagement is the act of member-to-member contributions.
-When a member is engaged, they are completing activities that show participation in your brand’s space and programs.
+When a member engages, they complete activities that demonstrate participation in your brand’s space and programs.
 These contributions could include asking a question, writing a comment, or posting a reaction (like a thumbs up) in your online space.
 Offline, engagement activities could include attending a meetup or speaking at an event.

 How your brand measures engagement may differ based on what activities and programs you offer.
-At BigCommerce, we define engagement in our online community as the number of posts, comments, reactions, badges, and events attended.
+You can define community engagement as the number of posts, comments, reactions, badges, and events attended.
 When building efforts to increase engagement, we focus on tactics to encourage and facilitate member-to-member conversations.

 To drive engagement, you’ve got to understand who your members are and how they want to engage in your community.